averagebagelenjoyer/2BOS/README.md

+# This software is and always will be free to use, modify, and distribute.

 # `FTUIBOS`

 `FTUIBOS` stands for Fully Text User Interface Based Operating System.
 Or simply `2BOS`.
 Pronounced Two-Boss.

 ## Installation Process
 `2BOS` can be installed via the AUR.